Other Seabirds of The Petrel Station

 Scientific name: Phalacrocorax sulcirostris

-These stunning shags, with their dark plumage and striking emerald-green eyes, are sometimes encountered in the harbour, either roosting quietly or diving actively for fish.
+These stunning shags, with dark plumage and striking emerald-green eyes, are sometimes encountered, either roosting or diving for fish in the harbour.

 Known as Little Black Cormorant in some parts of the world.